WILR96/WILR96.github.io/os-journal/week7.md

 Mandatory Access Control was activated by enabling AppArmor at boot and setting all available and relevant profiles to enforce mode.
 Additional AppArmor profiles were installed to extend coverage to common system services, limiting the potential impact of service compromise.

 ![alt text](<img/week7/Screenshot 2025-12-15 161421.png>)
-Host-based intrusion prevention was introduced by installing and configuring Fail2Ban.
+Host-based intrusion prevention was introduced by configuring Fail2Ban.
 The SSH jail was enabled and tuned to automatically block repeated authentication failures, providing active protection against brute-force attempts on the SSH service.

 ![alt text](<img/week7/Screenshot 2025-12-16 220754.png>)
 System accountability and monitoring were improved by enabling audit logging and process accounting.
 The auditd service was installed and activated to provide an audit trail of system events, while acct and sysstat were enabled to record process execution history and system activity metrics for later analysis.